EFTI4EU/reference-implementation/implementation/README.md

 - eDelivery and REST APIs for the local platforms
 - REST API for the competent authorities

 Foreign gates, as well as authorities, can search for identifiers or request datasets.
 The local platforms can upload identifiers information.
-The gate itself can search identifiers or request datasets within the foreign gates and request datasets to the local platforms.
-Consequently, the interface gate to gate and gate to platform are in server to server mode, while the interface authorities to gate are in client server mode.
+The gate itself can search for identifiers or request datasets within the foreign gates and request datasets to the local platforms.
+Consequently, the interface gate to gate and gate to platform are in server-to-server mode, while the interface authorities to gate are in client-server mode.

-Basically, request are always initiated either by the authorities for search or data, or by the platforms to upload identifiers. the communication between the different gate is only to forward the requests from authorities when the gate does not have locally the information.
+Basically, requests are always initiated either by the authorities for search or data, or by the platforms to upload identifiers.
+Communication between the different gates is only to forward requests from authorities when the gate does not have locally the information.

-The communication with gate is a mix of synchronous and asynchronous requests. eDelivery interfaces are always asynchronous due the architecture of the protocol.
+Communication with gate is a mix of synchronous and asynchronous requests. eDelivery interfaces are always asynchronous due to the architecture of the protocol.

-Authority to gate interface is also asynchronous due the long time of the requests.
+Authority to gate interface is also asynchronous due to the long time of the requests.
 As REST is based on http, which is a synchronous protocol, the asynchronism is handled by a pool mechanism where the authority obtains a request id immediately after sending its request and then checks periodically if a response available.
 These requests are pushed to RabbitMQ and processed as soon as a worker is available.

 The REST interface for platforms is synchronous due to the underlying protocol and the simplicity of the requests.

-The specification of different interfaces as well as the data model of different request is available in `schema` directory.
+The specification of different interfaces as well as the data model of different requests is available in `schema` directory.

 ## Behavior